rudolfgrauberger/sonar-cxx-wiki/Roadmap.md

 - Port the plugin to the API of SQ LTS
 - Extend the BDD test suite, use it to detect regressions with new SQ versions early
 - Fix (most of) known bugs
-- Develop a strategy how to deal with future SSLR versions, which would lack support for preprocessing

 The according milestone is: